 The film's first screenwriter was James Kevin McGuinness who concocted a plot based on Harpo Marx being the world's greatest tenor, who never sings or speaks throughout the film.
 Irving Thalberg rejected the idea, however, and McGuinness became the first in a long string of screenwriters to be dismissed from the film.

-This film was first telecast in New York City Wednesday 5 December 1956 on WCBS (Channel 2); it eventually found its way to San Francisco where it received its local television premiere 31 January 1958 on KGO-TV (Channel 7), but it was not telecast in Los Angeles until Wednesday 28 December 1960 on KTTV (Channel 11).
+This film was first telecast in Philadelphia Thursday 13 November 1956 on WFIL (Channel 6), followed by New York City Wednesday 5 December 1956 on WCBS (Channel 2); it eventually found its way to San Francisco where it received its local television premiere 31 January 1958 on KGO (Channel 7), but there is no record of it being telecast in Los Angeles until Wednesday 28 December 1960 on KTTV (Channel 11).